 If your state issues you two plates, you must put one on the front and one on the rear of your vehicle.
 There are a few states, such as Florida, that only issue you one license plate.
 When only one plate is issued, it is usually required to be placed on the back of your vehicle.

 California and New York both require you to have both your front and back license plates, which the DMV issues you, to be properly attached to your vehicle or you can be ticketed by law enforcement.

 Specifically, California Vehicle Code 5200 requires two license plates to be attached, one to the front and one to the back of all automobiles and light-duty trucks.

 If you have a truck licensed in excess of 12,000 pounds, you will only receive one plate, which must be placed on the front of the truck.
 If you want a second plate, it must be specifically requested.
-You must place the original plate on the front of your truck and if a second plate is issued, it must be placed on the rear.
+You must place the original plate on the front of your truck, and if a second plate is issued, it must be placed on the rear.

 There are 30 states and D.C. that require both a front and rear license plate.
-This includes the states of Massachusetts and Connecticut which have in recent years gone back to requiring 2 plates after previously only requiring one plate.
+This includes the states of Massachusetts and Connecticut, which have, in recent years, gone back to requiring two plates after previously only requiring one plate.

 — Michelle Megna contributed to this story.